Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 Right.
 It's just the curve.

 Aaron Van Wirdum:
-Just a lift curve, just the thing that's used for signatures.
+Just eliptic curve, just the thing that's used for signatures.

 Sjors Provoost:
 Yeah, because there's other cryptographic code in the Bitcoin Core code base.
 For example, SHA-256 is in there and a few other curves.
 And I think those were originally also from OpenSSL.
 Those things are a little bit less scary, you can implement SHA-256 in a day if you're bored in any programming language.